bbguitar/deverb/README.md

 After a false start using JUCE I switched to iPlug2 and tried to create the plugin again.
 After a few debugging sessions it started working.
 I got Claude to create a simple gui, some icons and compiled it up for my intel mac.
 It works, not completely transparent but it does remove wetness from the signal.

+I've now converted it to the Iplug2OO version that has github actions to build releases.
+They are not signed - use at your own risk.

-Compile up and use at your own risk, at some point I'll add some github actions to build it cross platform.
-Although the standalone app compiles I haven't worked on it much.
-The VST does work for me
+Alternatively download the repo and compile.
+Although the standalone app compiles I haven't worked on it much so its not useful.
+The VST does work for me on Intel Mac.

 ![deverb plugin](deverb-screenshot.png "Deverb Plugin")